What is Doping Control?

 The following athletes must obtain a TUE from WDSF: Athletes in the WDSF International Registered Testing Pool (IRTP) and Athletes participating in an International Event and/or included in the top 250 of the WDSF Ranking List for which a TUE granted pursuant to the WDSF Rules is required.
 Completed forms are to be submitted to the Chair of the WDSF Anti-Doping Commission.
 Athletes that don’t belong to the aforementioned category must obtain a TUE from USADA.org.
 All athletes with TUEs must submit them to the USA Dance Anti-Doping Chair in advance of the National Ballroom DanceSport Championship.

 Tested DanceSport Athletes will be sent the confidential test results.
-In the case of a negative result, the Anti-Doping Chairperson will promptly pass on the results via first class US Mail.
-In the case of Adverse Analytical finding or Atypical Findings, the Anti-Doping Chairperson will inform the DanceSport Athlete via Registered mail.
-DanceSport Athletes must accept the registered letter notifying them of the results of doping tests.
+In the case of a negative result, the Anti-Doping Chairperson will promptly pass on the results via email.
+In the case of Adverse Analytical finding or Atypical Findings, the Anti-Doping Chairperson will inform the DanceSport Athlete via Certified mail.
+DanceSport Athletes must accept the certified letter notifying them of the results of doping tests.
 All letters will be sent to the address furnished to the Doping Control Officer at the time of testing.
 A failure of the DanceSport Athlete to accept delivery of this notice will result in disciplinary action.

 We encourage all DanceSport Athletes, Adjudicators, Trainers, Officials, and Social Dancers to explore the following websites to further your understanding of Anti-Doping Controls at USA Dance Competitions.